Gerb-Voogt/Gerb-Voogt/README.md

 ### Hi, I'm Gerb!
 I'm a MSc. student Systems and Control at Delft University of Technology.
-I enjoy math, programming, robotics, control and endlessly tweaking my workflow to the point of insanity.
+I enjoy math, programming, robotics, control and Linux.

-Lately I have been learning C++ as well as Rust due to an interest in Embedded (control) systems and robots!

 <!--